alphagov/give-departments-data/README.md

 You should now be able to see your kernel in the IPython notebook menu: Kernel -> Change kernel and be able so switch to it (you may need to refresh the page before it appears in the list).
 IPython will remember which kernel to use for that notebook from then on.

 ## Exploratory data analysis notebooks
+The exploratory data analysis is split over several jupyter notebooks so that it's easier to find things and quicker to run them.
+They're listed in here in a reasonable order if browsing the whole EDA.

 | Notebook        | contents                                                                             |
 | ------------- |-------------|